Find Free Madison County IL Public Records (Lookup Resource)

 Arrest records and police reports are considered Illinois public records under the state’s Freedom of Information Act.
 To obtain these records, interested parties should submit requests to the law enforcement agency that conducted the arrest.

 The Madison County Sheriff’s Office is the largest law enforcement agency in the county.
 They offer the public two different forms for obtaining police records.
-If you want to obtain records on yourself, submit an arrest records request, complete with your name, address, birthdate, and contact information.
+If you want to obtain records on yourself, submit an arrest records request, complete with your name, address, birth date, and contact information.

 A screenshot of the Arrest Records Request Form from the Madison County Sheriff's Office website requires requestors to input their name, current address, and date of birth, and select a preferred method of return.